-To quantify the impact of this result from a public health perspective, we estimated the impact of the genetic risk score-by-smoking interaction on having FEV1/FVC below 1%, 5% and 20% in the lower tails of the distribution in the population.
-Specifically, we derived the relative risk (RR) of having FEV1/FVC below these cutoff points (1%, 5% and 20%) in ever smokers compared to never smokers.
-Figure 2B quantifies the excess RR (i.e. the RR minus one) of individuals across five genetic risk score quintiles.
-It highlights the higher risk associated with smoking among individuals carrying risk alleles (i.e. alleles associated with poorer pulmonary function) as compared to individuals carrying protective alleles (i.e. alleles associated with better pulmonary function).
-For example, among individuals with a genetic risk score above the 80th percentile, smokers have on average a 26% excess RR of having FEV1/FVC in the lowest 1% of the population distribution, whereas ever smokers with a genetic risk score below the 20th percentile have on average a 18% excess RR of falling in that same FEV1/FVC category compared to never smokers.
-Applying the same approach for FEV1, we observed a similar pattern (Supplementary Figs. 5 available as Supplementary data at IJE online).
-However, as expected, the lower magnitude of the genetic risk score-by-ever smoking interaction on FEV1 implied a lower difference in RR between ever smokers and never smokers.
+Upper panel (A) presents the distribution of the unweighted genetic risk score (GRS, grey density plot) and the relationship between the unweighted GRS and standardized FEV1/FVC in ever smokers (dashed line) and never smokers (solid line).
+Lower panel (B) shows the excess relative risk (RR) of having FEV1/FVC in the lowest 1%, 5% and 20% of the population for ever smokers compared with never smokers, as stratified by GRS quintiles.

+alleles (i.e. alleles associated with poorer pulmonary function) as compared with individuals carrying protective alleles (i.e. alleles associated with better pulmonary function).
+For example, among individuals with a GRS above the 80th percentile, smokers have on average a 26% excess RR of having FEV1/FVC in the lowest 1% of the population distribution, whereas ever smokers with a GRS below the 20th percentile have on average an 18% excess RR of falling in that same FEV1/FVC category compared with never smokers.
+Applying the same approach for FEV1, we observed a similar pattern (Supplementary Figure 5, available as Supplementary data at IJE online).
+However, as expected, the lower magnitude of the genetic risk score-byever smoking interaction on FEV1 implied a lower difference in RR between ever smokers and never smokers.